wjys/DM1123-VFS-FA15/projects/dm1123_vfs_projects_logo.md

 ---

-## PROJECT: LOGO
+## PROJECT: BRANDING
-Create a logo for your selected brand in Adobe Illustrator.
+Create a logo for your selected brand.
 * Select a product or identity that is personal to you in some way.
 * It could be yourself, a project you're working on, a business venture, a social cause etc.
 * It CANNOT be an existing product or identity that already has an established brand.
 * Throughout the semester, we’ll be investigating ways to visually communicate this brand, through creating an identity system which will consist of a logo and an interface.

 ####LOGO 1st Draft
 * Post to your blog
-* as a gallery
-  * New Post -> Add Media -> Create Gallery
 * Category: logo1
 * Add the name of your personal brand, along with a very brief description (1 to 2 sentences max) of what your logo is for to your blog post
 * **At least 10 different versions of logo** iterations of your selected brand **ALL in grayscale (this includes black &amp; white)**